-4.4 Principal Officers in this respect is defined as Area Managers and above, or those with comparable responsibilities to those roles.
-The Authority's Pay Policy Statement previously set out strict controls regarding the re-employment of employees who had retired and those controls were revised in previous versions of the Pay Policy Statement to reflect the 2018 National Framework.
+- 4.5 Principal Officers in this respect is defined as Area Managers and above, or those with comparable responsibilities to those roles. - 4.6 The Authority's Pay Policy Statement sets out, in Section 8, controls approved by the Authority for the re-employment of former employees (whether through redundancy or retirement) which reflect the relevant contents of the 2018 National Framework.